-As Accounting Officer the Chief Executive has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer, the Chief Executive has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- The work of both internal and external auditors - The Schools Management Resource toolkit from the DfE - External governance review and reports - Routine monthly review of academy data both financial and non-financial to triangulate results
+- The work of both internal and external auditors - The Schools Management Resource toolkit from the DfE - Routine monthly review of academy data both financial and non-financial to triangulate results - Full deep dive of budgets during reforecasting and budget setting processes.